 Secret #1: Dill Pickle Juice Brine

-***Note: Naturally fermented pickles are also a great source of probiotics–soaking the chicken in pickle juice won’t necessarily infuse your chicken with probiotics, but serving the whole PICKLES along with the oven fried chicken recipe is a delicious way to get a probiotic boost!***
+Note: Naturally fermented pickles are also a great source of probiotics–soaking the chicken in pickle juice won’t necessarily infuse your chicken with probiotics.
+However, if you serve the whole PICKLES along with the oven fried chicken recipe is a delicious way to get a probiotic boost!

 Secret #2: Almond Milk